Local Springfield Wills Lawyer Serving Clients in Springfield, Branson and Elsewhere in Missouri

 The last will and testament is the document a person signs to provide for the orderly disposition of assets after death.
 Wills do not cause assets to avoid probate.
 Wills have no legal authority until the will-maker dies and the original will is delivered to the Probate Court.
 Still, everyone with minor children needs a will.
 It is the only way to nominate the new “parent” of an orphaned child.
 Special testamentary trust provisions in a will can provide for the management and distribution of assets for your heirs, though a trust created during your lifetime is often preferred.
 Additionally, assets can be arranged and coordinated with provisions of the testamentary trusts to avoid death taxes.

 While you might think that a will can be written on your own – particularly if you have a limited amount of assets – the reality is that writing a solid and uncontestable will requires the counsel and experience of a knowledgeable attorney.
 State requirements regarding wills vary quite broadly, and a will will be considered void and unenforceable if these requirements aren’t met.
 Similarly, writing a will without understanding the unique and particular issues that often wind up being contested in court could wind up becoming a costly endeavor for your loved ones down the line.
-Instead, consider speaking with a local Parks & Jones Springfield wills lawyer who can guide your estate planning needs and ensure the will you execute is sound and uncontestable.
+Instead, consider speaking with a Branson or Springfield wills lawyer at Parks and Jones who can guide your estate planning needs and ensure the will you execute is sound and uncontestable.

 General Requirements for a Valid Will